XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

     2. Calculate the [SHA-512Half][] of the concatenated (seed+root sequence) value.

-    3. If the result is not a valid secp265k1 private key, increment the root sequence by 1 and start over. [[Source]](https://github.com/ripple/rippled/blob/fc7ecd672a3b9748bfea52ce65996e324553c05f/src/ripple/crypto/impl/GenerateDeterministicKey.cpp#L103 "Source")
+    3. If the result is not a valid secp265k1 secret key, increment the root sequence by 1 and start over. [[Source]](https://github.com/ripple/rippled/blob/fc7ecd672a3b9748bfea52ce65996e324553c05f/src/ripple/crypto/impl/GenerateDeterministicKey.cpp#L103 "Source")

-        A valid secp256k1 key must not be zero, and it must be numerically less than the _secp256k1 modulus_ (also called the "group order").
-The secp256k1 modulus is the constant value `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`.
+        A valid secp256k1 key must not be zero, and it must be numerically less than the _secp256k1 group order_.
+The secp256k1 group order is the constant value `0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141`.

-    4. With a valid secp256k1 private key, use the standard ECDSA public key derivation with the secp256k1 curve to derive the root public key.
+    4. With a valid secp256k1 secret key, use the standard ECDSA public key derivation with the secp256k1 curve to derive the root public key.
 (As always with cryptographic algorithms, use a standard, well-known, publicly-audited implementation whenever possible.
 For example, [OpenSSL](https://www.openssl.org/) has implementations of core Ed25519 and secp256k1 functions.)

     **Tip:** Validators use this root key pair.
 If you are calculating a validator's key pair, you can stop here.
 To distinguish between these two different types of public keys, the [base58][] serialization for validator public keys uses the prefix `0x1c`.